vuongvgc/todos-app/README.md

 - Feature auth
 - Can drag and drop todos
 - Add more information of todo such: date, todo title, todo content, categories...

+#### Test case:
+I not write unitTest for project.
+I will learn later and apply for project.
+But after build feature I write test case for this
+- Check interface
+- Check add todo
+- Check edit todo
+- Check delete todo
+- Check update status
+- Check change language
+- Check delete all
+- Check update status all

 *Thank you so much and I hope receive feedback from company*
 ## Welcome to Manabie coding challenge